 U.S. Assistance to Mozambique

 Mozambique ranks among the least developed countries in the world.
 The United States is the largest bilateral donor to the country, providing over $560 million in assistance annually.
 The United States seeks to strengthen democratic institutions, transparency, and inclusive governance in Mozambique, which will in turn improve the country’s investment climate.
 Healthcare, education, poverty reduction, and job creation remain high priorities, as does food security.
+In April 2022, President Biden chose Mozambique as a focus country under the Strategy to Prevent Conflict and Promote Stability, which will reinforce government, civil society, and private sector efforts to increase resilience and improve quality of life.
 U.S. assistance in the health sector and vaccine donations have been instrumental to Mozambique’s response to the COVID-19 pandemic.
 The United States provides significant health-focused support to Mozambique through programs including the President’s Emergency Plan for AIDS Relief, the President’s Malaria Initiative, and maternal and child health, nutrition, and other interventions.
-U.S. assistance also supports children’s literacy, improved water and sanitation, agriculture incomes, climate resiliency, disaster response, and counter wildlife trafficking, among many others.
+In May 2022, the United States selected Mozambique as a new Global Health Security intensive support partner country, which will bolster Mozambique’s capacity to prevent, detect, and rapidly respond to infectious disease threats.
+U.S. assistance also supports children’s literacy, vocational training, improved water and sanitation, agriculture incomes, climate resilience, disaster response, and counter wildlife trafficking, among many others.

 Bilateral Economic Relations

-Mozambique offers opportunities for U.S. businesses in a range of sectors, including energy, infrastructure, agriculture, information and communications technology (ICT), and transportation.
+Mozambique offers opportunities for U.S. businesses in a range of sectors, including energy, health, infrastructure, agriculture, information and communications technology (ICT), and transportation.
 Mozambique’s economy has returned to economic growth after a downturn in 2020 related to the COVID-19 pandemic, which followed a financial crisis sparked by a $2 billion illegal loan scheme in 2016.
-Donors responded to that corruption scandal by freezing over $250 million in direct budget support; the International Monetary Fund (IMF) cancelled its financial program.
 A Mozambican watchdog organization estimated the scandal resulted in nearly two million Mozambicans falling below the poverty line, in addition to weakening government institutions and worsening Mozambique’s international reputation.
-In 2021, Mozambique brought a number of defendants to trial in the case, in addition to uncovering and investigating other corruption-related cases.
-The IMF and the Government of Mozambique began negotiations to resume IMF assistance in early 2022.
+In 2021, Mozambique brought 19 defendants to trial in the case.
+In response to measures to increase public fiscal transparency, the IMF approved a $456 million Extended Credit Facility in May 2022.
+In 2022, the World Bank resumed direct budget support to Mozambique.

 Substantial foreign direct investment in Mozambique has come from the United States, with the potential for more in the future.
 Mozambique Leaf Tobacco is the largest U.S. investor in the country, while ExxonMobil is invested in Mozambique’s liquefied natural gas (LNG) sector but has yet to move forward with a final investment decision.
+The U.S. Export-Import Bank has committed to loaning $4.7 billion to the Area 1 Mozambique LNG project led by TotalEnergies, while the Development Finance Corporation has extended $1.5 billion in sovereign risk insurance to Exxon Mobil’s Area 4 Rovuma LNG project, together representing the U.S. Government’s largest investments on the continent.
 Long term, natural gas exploration and LNG production have the potential to significantly boost Mozambique’s GDP, although instability in northern Mozambique has put multiple major international projects on hold.
 A Bilateral Investment Treaty (BIT) between the United States and Mozambique went into effect in March 2005, and the two countries signed a Trade and Investment Framework Agreement (TIFA) in 2005.
 In 2019, Mozambique signed a commercial Memorandum of Understanding with the Department of Commerce to facilitate trade and investment in the areas of energy, infrastructure, agriculture, and tourism.

 Mozambique’s Membership in International Organizations